 - Economics, Finance, & Analytics

 What is Cash Against Documents (CAD)?

-What are the Advantages of Cash Against Document Transactions?
+What are the Steps in the Cash Against Documents Process?

 What are the Disadvantages of Cash Against Document Transactions?

 CAD method has also a share of its disadvantages like: